Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_3_plan.md

 ## Synopsis

 Moving from model to implementation.
 The third day is devoted to developing the
                 digital editing workflow as a computational pipeline.
-Session one gives a high-level overview of data models for documents, such as TEI XML, LMNL, and TAG.
-In session two we discuss applications of the TEI to digital editions.
-In the afternoon the focus remains on TEI, but extends to implementation, as participants perform hands-on group markup activities based on the previous day’s document analysis.
-The special topic session, led by guest lecturer Patrick Juola, professor of computer science Duquesne University and developer of the open-source JGAAP stylometry toolkit, introduces stylometry as an example of integrating statistical description and evaluation into the perspectives exposed within an edition.
+Session one extends the command line skills introduced Tuesday.
+In session two we discuss applications of modeling to our laboratory edition, explore alternatives to TEI, and encode a sample document together.
+In the afternoon, we return to XQuery to create our first computational step in the pipeline.
+In a special topic session, Patrick Juola introduces stylometry as an example of integrating statistical description and evaluation into the perspectives exposed within an edition.

 ## Outcome goals
 * Practice file management at the command line.